tangle-network/awesome-tangle-blueprints/ai/folder-architecture.md

 ### 9. 🧠 AI Enforcement Rules

-- ✅ MUST place `BlueprintRunner` setup in `main.rs`.
+- ✅ MUST place `BlueprintRunner` setup in the binary crate's `main.rs`.
-- ✅ MUST create one module per job in `-lib/src/jobs/`.
+- ✅ MUST create one module per job in the library crate's `src/jobs/`.
-- ✅ MUST define a `Context` struct in `-lib/src/context.rs`.
+- ✅ MUST define a `Context` struct in the library crate's `src/context.rs`.
 - ✅ MUST keep smart contract code isolated in `/contracts`.
-- ❌ MUST NOT place any Blueprint logic in the `-bin` crate besides initialization.
+- ❌ MUST NOT place any Blueprint logic in the binary crate besides initialization.
+- ❌ MUST NOT rely on the binary crate for job handlers, context definitions, or other application logic.